wleddy/jumpstat/mapping/shapefile_notes.md

 The usage of the script is:
     `python shapefile_to_json.py <path to shp file> <city name> <output directory :defaults to mapping/json/>`

+Alternately, for a very simple map area you could use one of the json files as a template and just enter some points to describe the area.

+By naming the json files to sort into a particular order, the point will be tested in that order and it may save a little time when searching for a match.

 When the data is needed the shapely module is used to convert the json data to a shape that can be tested for the existance of a point.